 What are the best uses for the Calico?

 Like all ornamentals, the Calico pepper is edible and can certainly add much more than decent heat to a dish.
 They aren’t a nuanced flavor, but added to salsas (for their color) or sauces (for heat) are definitely good use cases.

 But, of course, these are ornamental peppers, so it’s in the garden that they shine.
 Their variegated foliage makes this an excellent “support” plant to larger landscaping projects.
 The colorful leaves and red pods draw the eye, but the chilies don’t cluster together, so they don’t draw too much attention from your showcase plants.
 And as such the black pods, too, tend to blend in a little more than other black pepper plants where the chilies cluster.

 Where can you buy Calico peppers?

 While the Calico is beautiful, they aren’t one of the most popular ornamental peppers, so you may need to look at multiple gardening centers to source these plants.
 It’s best to call ahead.
-Or, you can buy Calico pepper seeds online very easily.
+Or, you can buy Calico pepper seeds online very easily (Amazon).
 This is a beautiful plant from leaf to pod so it’s well worth the search.